hiveeyes/saraswati/README.rst

 About
 =====
-The "saraswati" program is released under the GNU AGPL license.
+The "Saraswati" program is released under the GNU AGPL license.
 Its source code lives on `GitHub <https://github.com/hiveeyes/saraswati>`_ and the Python package is published to `PyPI <https://pypi.org/project/saraswati/>`_.
 You might also want to have a look at the `documentation <https://hiveeyes.org/docs/saraswati/>`_.